-Tuesday, February 13, 2018, 5pm, Olin 1: “Lock-in: Design Parameters for a Carbon Neutral Future”, with speakers Timothy Lock and Riley Pratt, in collaboration with students in Colby’s Architectural Design Workshop (AR/ES218).
+Tuesday, February 13, 2018, 5pm, Olin 1, “Lock-in: Design Parameters for a Carbon Neutral Future,” presented by Timothy Lock and Riley Pratt in collaboration with students in Colby’s Architectural Design Workshop (AR/ES218).

 Previous lectures in this series:

 2015: “The Culture of Nature: Garden Design, East and West” symposium, with speakers James L. Westcoat, Jr., Alison Hardie, Eric Haskell, and Anna Marley.